 Status of Military Dependent ID Card after divorce

 This can get slightly complex.
-Technically, if the marriage has lasted for over 20 years and if the military member has more than 20 years of service, the spouse is entitled to an ID card of their own.
+To qualify after divorce for continued benefits, a former spouse must show that the service member served a minimum of 20 years of creditable service, that the marriage lasted 20 or more years and that the years the couple were married overlapped the period of service by at least 20 years.
+Known as a 20/20/20 former spouse, those who qualify are entitled to full commissary, exchange and health care benefits.
+Former spouses who do not meet these requirements lose their commissary and exchange privileges once the divorce is final.
+Technically, if the marriage has lasted for over 20 years and if the military member has more than 20 years of service, the spouse retains eligibility for an ID card of his or her own.
 In special cases, spouses are eligible for medical benefits for up to a year after divorce as well.

 However, in many cases there are children who live with the former spouse who are eligible for the ID card.
-In this case, their ID card can be used to avail of the relevant services such as purchases at commissar stores and the like.
+In this case, their military dependent ID card can be used to access the benefits and services the even if the former spouse is ineligible.

-To make absolutely sure that your rights are maintained in the case of a military divorce, contact our Marrison Law attorney's.
-In case your former spouse attempts to take your military dependent ID card by force, he or she may be guilty of larceny under the relevant articles.
-Call us for a consultation.
+The best way to make absolutely sure that your rights are maintained in the case of a military divorce is to consult with a divorce attorney with experience in military divorce, like the attorneys at Marrison Family Law.
+Please contact us if you need assistance with your military divorce in Colorado.
+In case your former spouse attempts to take your military dependent ID card by force, he or she may be guilty of larceny under the relevant articles and you should not hesitate to call us for a consultation.